 5. Security and Compliance

 It is possible to encrypt data at rest and in transit in cloud data warehouses, which provides robust security features.
-You can also manage access control and auditing via their tools, so only authorized users can access your data.
+You can also manage access control and auditing with cloud provider via their tools, so only authorized users can access your data.

 What are the Capabilities of the Cloud Data Warehouse?